To listen to the blog post “17 Signs You’re In An Emotionally Abusive Relationship” over reading it click the play button below.

 He would say.
 And THEN he would tell me I needed to understand how he felt and I did not have the right to get mad.
 Because I chose to have a baby he did not want.
 It was like one big mind game all the time and I could NEVER win.
 When I was in it I thought that it was a bit crazy but I did not think of it as being emotionally abusive because it was not domestic violence.
 He was not hitting me.
 I just thought that it was his flawed way of communicating.

 But an emotionally abusive relationship is beyond that.
-It is about messing with your self-esteem, tearing you down, and trying to gain control over you through emotional abuse techniques.
+It is about messing with your self-esteem, tearing you down, and trying to gain control over you through emotional abusive techniques.
 You can see a full list of emotionally abusive signs from health line because they are way too many to list.
 BUT I will take some of these signs and tell you how it relates to my own emotionally abusive situation and how the man you are with may have the same signs but you could be overlooking them.

 What is it: These tactics are meant to undermine your self-esteem.
 The abuse is harsh and unrelenting in matters big and small.

-Name-calling.
+1. Signs of an emotionally abusive relationship ~ Name-calling.
 My son’s father used to call me fat, stupid, dumb, insinuate that I was a whore and perhaps even called me that.
 And these were just to name a few or the ones I remember.

-Character assassination.
+2. Signs of an emotionally abusive relationship ~ Character assassination.
 In my case, my son’s father would say that no one would ever want to marry me because I was not worth marrying.
 Anything that was specific to me was a problem, he had an issue with AND would let me know.
 For example, me being a Christian meant that he took low key shots about my behavior, what he felt I should do, and how I acted.
 Another example, since my son plays video games he stated that my son (Aka) his son was going to be a slacker because I allowed him to play too many video games.
 Thus calling me a bad mom.

-Sarcasm.
+3. Signs of an emotionally abusive relationship ~ Sarcasm.
 Often just a dig in disguise.
 For example, my son’s father would say to get off the short bus like it was a joke when in all reality he was calling me stupid.

-Belittling your accomplishments.
+4. Signs of an emotionally abusive relationship ~ Belittling your accomplishments.
 If you are a reader of my blog then you should know that I have three degrees, the highest being a Ph.D.
 Two of my degrees I attained while I was a single mom.
 Under normal circumstances, people celebrate this accomplishment.
 But no, not an emotional abuser.

 My son’s father told me I still lacked comment sense and that my degrees did not make me anything.
 And that I was still going to be “cuddling” with my degrees since I was single.
 And that men do not want education in women but instead then need to be able to cook, clean, and give good oral sex.

 And oh yes, true to an emotional abuser other people had to join in the game.
 Aka his wife, also going on a social media tangent belittling my accomplishments and my degrees.
 Even though I had actually never formally meant her.
 But emotional abusers always use people.
 Which is another sign below.
+Also check out my video down below for other emotional abusive behaviors.
+And don’t forget to subscribe to my channel by clicking here.

 What is it: Trying to make you feel ashamed of your inadequacies is just another path to power.